jasonbayton/11ty/_src/projects/splash/mi.md

           "title": "MANAGED SETTINGS integration",
           "description": "This will replace the settings icon in the top-right with that of MANAGED SETTINGS if the top bar is present, or a standalone icon if not.
 Requires separate configuration of the MANAGED SETTINGS app to define permitted settings.", "defaultValue": false
         },
         {
+          "key": "kiosk_override_theme",
+          "type": "CHOICE",
+          "title": "System theme override",
+          "description": "Overrides the system theme colours to the mode defined.
+This allows a fixed light or dark mode with the respective default colours to suit an appropriate use case.", "entries": [
+            {
+              "value": "automatic",
+              "name": "Automatic"
+            },
+            {
+              "value": "dark",
+              "name": "Dark"
+            },
+            {
+              "value": "light",
+              "name": "Light"
+            }
+          ],
+          "defaultValue": "Automatic"
+        },
+        {
           "key": "kiosk_custom_background_image",